scylladb/scylladb/docs/design-notes/repair_based_node_ops.md

   Synchronize with all replica nodes from local DC

 - Bootstrap operation
+  0) If everywhere_topology is used, synchronize with all nodes in local dc

   1) If local_dc_replica_nodes = RF, synchronize with 1 node that is losing the
   range in the local DC